 And We're Done

-So that's it for my Fallout New Vegas Sniper Guide.
-I know that it is not as detailed nor as precise as many guides/walkthroughs you may have seen before, but I truly believe that much of the fun in New Vegas is in the exploration, and I wanted to try to not take that away.
+I know that it is not as detailed nor as precise as many guides/walkthroughs you may have seen before, but I truly believe that much of the fun of New Vegas is in the exploration, and I wanted to try to not take that away.

-I do hope you have enjoyed, or at least found this guide useful in one way or another.
+I do hope you have enjoyed this guide, or at least found it useful in one way or another.
 Please let me know what you think.